rachealakinboyo/Crime-Pattern-Detection-Using-DBSCAN-Clustering/README.md

-# Crime Analysis Using DBSCAN Clustering
+# Crime Pattern Detection Using DBSCAN Clustering

 This project involves analyzing crime data from various boroughs in London, UK, using DBSCAN clustering to identify crime hotspots.
 The dataset used is sourced from the UK Police Data Portal.